sdoxsee/sdoxsee.github.io/blog/_posts/2019-03-27-http-invoker-over-oauth2.md

 }
 {% endhighlight %}

-Create a custom `WebClientHttpInvokerRequestExecutor` that will send your requests using the OAuth2-aware `WebClient`:
+Create a custom `WebClientHttpInvokerRequestExecutor` that will send your requests using the OAuth 2.0-aware `WebClient`:

 {% highlight java %}